jlegatheaux/RC2020-assignments/assignment-3/README.md

 ```

-If your system doesn't have the telnet command, you can use instead the nc command:
+**If your system doesn't have the telnet command, you can use instead the nc command**:

 ```
 nc -c asc.di.fct.unl.pt 80